 I was satisfied from all that I had achieved, I didn’t need an entourage anymore so I decided those women that died for me looking out for Leann, deserved a second chance in life, the whole flock that got killed by the grotesque creature, summoned by the then possessed Leann, were brought back with the power of the red stone.

 Leann saw me doing all these good deeds with the power of the red stone, I knew I had everything I ever wanted.
-I told Leann, I think is time to leave this place for good, grab my hand and let’s get the fuck out of here.
+Things seemed to be under my control now and I felt I could leave hell for some time with Leann until any other thing came along the way.

 For some reason before leaving the circle of hell we were in, a skin-leathered coffer appeared besides the throne, similar to the one I had found before.
 I knew things with this realm are far to be done, that coffer foreshadowed issues for the future, but I was willing to take the risk and get back if needed, but for now nobody will interfere with Leann and I, at least I have time to be finally happy with Leann by my side.